John Barton (missionary)

 John Barton (1836–1908) was an English Anglican missionary in India.
+He served as the founding principal of the Cathedral Mission College in Kolkota in 1865.

 Early life

 Born at Eastleigh, Hampshire, on 31 December 1836, he was the sixth child of John Barton (1798–1852) by his wife Fanny, daughter of James Rickman.
 His background was of Cumberland Quakers, and Bernard Barton was his uncle.
 His mother died in 1841, and her sister Josephina brought up the family.

 After schooling at Bishop Waltham and Highgate, Barton matriculated at Christ's College, Cambridge, Michaelmas 1855.
 He founded the Cambridge University Church Missionary Union, and graduated B.A. in January 1859, M.A. in 1863.
 He was ordained in September 1860 and sailed in October for Calcutta.

 Missionary in India

 After receiving priest's orders, Barton went to Agra.
 There he helped in superintending St John's College, Agra with an attendance of 260 students, and the orphanage at Secundra, five miles away, with 300 children.
-He was transferred to Amritsar in May 1863, and was appointed in 1865 principal of a new cathedral missionary college at Calcutta.
+He was transferred to Amritsar in May 1863, and was appointed in 1865 principal of a new Cathedral Mission College at Calcutta.
 From 1871 to 1875 he was secretary of the Madras mission, twice visiting the missions in South India.